patarapolw/kaguya/docs/4koma.md

   - [DISC] We Want To Talk About Kaguya Ch.
 66 <https://redd.it/eetqxr>
 - Chapter 67 - We want to talk about advice partners
   - [DISC] We Want To Talk About Kaguya Ch.
 67 <https://redd.it/eglms9>
+  - We Want to Talk About Kaguya 67 promo <https://redd.it/ee42ec>
 - Chapter 68 - we want to talk about girl parties
   - [DISC] We Want To Talk About Kaguya Chapter 68 <https://redd.it/eqlfej>
+  - We Want To Talk About Kaguya - Ch.
+68 <https://redd.it/eqlql9>
 - Chapter 69 - We Want to Talk to the Auditing Officer
   - [DISC] We Want To Talk About Kaguya Chapter 69 <https://redd.it/eudlyb>
+  - We Want to Talk About Kaguya 69 <https://redd.it/eudvxa>
 - Chapter 70 - The Kaguya-sama Fanclub Wants to Talk
   - We Want to Talk About Kaguya 70 <https://redd.it/f54g57>
   - We Want To Talk About Kaguya - Chapter 70 | Guya.moe <https://redd.it/f4wych>